freenas/freenas7/misc/readme.txt

 - Fixed: AAC and APM desc inversed
 - Fixed: Permit to use '-' and '_' character in sharename
 - Fixed: The bad umount script for shutdown and reboot (still a problem for the shared data partition)

+Vyatcheslav Tyulyukov patches:
-- Fixed: The disable beep feature (Thanks to Slavon)
+- Fixed: The disable beep feature
-- Fixed: Wrong display of RAID disk (Thanks to Slavon)
+- Fixed: Wrong display of RAID disk

 FreeNAS 0.65: